kevinptx/udacity-image-processing-api/README.md

 # Image Processing API

 This is a Node.js-based image processing API that provides functionality for resizing images and logging HTTP requests and responses.
 It is a simple Image Processing API built with Node.js, Express, and the Sharp image processing library.
 It provides endpoints to resize images and log HTTP requests and responses.
+It is the first project for Udacity's Full Stack JavaScript Developer Nanodegree.

 ## Table of Contents